Twocoolguy/BrickThrower/README.md

 ## Planned Updates

 ### 1.2.3:
-- Add ability to change what the item is
+- Add ability to change what the item is.
+- Add ability to have a list of items you can use.
 - Add ability to change the name of the item.
+- New Alias for command, brth instead of brickthrower
+- Performance Improvements

 ### Unknown Version:
 - Add support for more versions.